On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Ensemble Kalman-Bucy Filtering

 \subsection{`Deterministic' Ensemble Kalman-Bucy Filter}

 The `deterministic' {\tt EnKF}, denoted {\tt DEnKF}, is associated with the second case $(\texttt{F2})$ of nonlinear process $\calX_t$ in (\ref{Kalman-Bucy-filter-nonlinear-ref}), and is defined by the Kalman-Bucy-type interacting diffusion process $(\texttt{F2})$ in (\ref{EnKF-sampled-diffusions}).
 This `deterministic' epithet in the {\tt DEnKF} follows because the update `part' of the particle flow is deterministic and does not rely on the stochastic perturbations by $\calW_t^i$ appearing in the {\tt VEnKF}.
-This name and idea was proposed in \cite{sakov2008deterministic}.
+This name and idea was taken from \cite{sakov2008deterministic}; see also \cite{Bergemann2012,Reich2013} and \cite{tippetsqrt2003,Lange2021b}.
 We have the following key result.

 \begin{proposition}[\cite{2017arXiv171110065B,Bishop/DelMoral/multiDimRicc}] Let $\sfN\geq1$.
 The stochastic flow of the sample mean satisfies,

 where $\calB_t$ is an independent $d$-dimensional Brownian motion.